 Making the decision to have a water softener installed is the first step toward cleaner, soft water throughout your home.
 You’ll no longer have to deal with common hard water problems such as spotty glasses and shower doors; buildup in faucets, showerheads and water-using appliances; and dry skin and hair.

 Once you’ve purchased a water softener, installation is the next step.
 Working with your local service provider is recommended to ensure your water softener installation is done correctly.
 But what does water softener installation require?
 How long does the installation take?
 Here’s what you can expect.

-Timing can range depending on the home, but the average installation takes about 2 hours.
+Timing can range depending on the on the equipment being installed, the age of your plumbing and other factors, but the installation typically takes about 2-4 hours.
 Your local Culligan technician will bring all the required equipment and tools.
-They’ll need access to the area where the softener will be installed, as well as to the water supply’s entry point.
+They’ll also take steps to ensure your home is kept clean.

-After the system is installed, your specialist will show you how to maintain your water softener, which fortunately doesn’t require a lot of work. periodically replenish the salt and provide you with an estimate of how often you’ll need to refill the salt in the brine tank.
+After the system is installed, your specialist will show you how to maintain your water softener, which fortunately doesn’t require a lot of work.
+The main need is to periodically replenish the salt; your technician can provide you with an estimate of how often you’ll need to refill the salt in your brine tank.
 This is based on your water usage and the number of people using water.

 The most common problem people have with water softeners is forgetting to refill the salt.
 If this happens, it may take several days for the system to get the water soft again.
 To avoid this issue, we recommend that you take advantage of Culligan’s salt delivery service.
 With this service, three to four times a year, your local Culligan water expert will deliver salt bags to your home, fill your brine tank and usually, conduct an inspection of the unit as well.

 If you selected a Wi-Fi-connected Culligan water softening system with smart features, it will automatically monitor the salt level and tells you how many days of salt are remaining.
 An easy-to-read display will provide system alerts and let you know your softener is working.